Kangean Islands: Exports and reserves

 Since 1993 the islands have been the site of substantial natural gas mining.
 The natural gas fields were first discovered and developed by the United States corporation ARCO, which became a subsidiary of BP in 2000.
 In mid-2004, BP sold its Kangean holdings to an Indonesian corporation, PT Energi Mega Persada.
 The islands are connected to East Java via a 430 km pipeline, most of which runs underwater.

 Other economic activities on the islands include teak, coconut, and salt production.

 Airstrip

-In 2014, the local government agreed to reactivate an old airstrip on Kangean Island.
-The airstrip is 1,000 meters long and 30 meters wide.
+In 2014, the local government agreed to reactivate an old airstrip in the western (Arjasa) part of Kangean Island.
+The airstrip is 1,000 metres long and 30 metres wide.